anno-mods/Modinfo/modinfo-format.md

 Localized entries can be translated in all languages the game supports.

 Mod managers should use `English` instead of empty text if the chosen language text is missing.
+Therefore English is mandatory for mandatory fields, other languages are optional.

 The modloader uses the English texts like `[Category] ModName` for log purposes.